TeskaLabs/asab/doc/tutorial/web/rest/asab.webservice.md

 OS X `#!/usr/bin/env python3`

 We follow this up with imports, and all we will need here is our application:
-`from myrestapi.app import CRUDApp`
+`from myrestapi.app import TutorialApp`
-Next, we instantiate an object of our CRUDApp class in the __main__ of the application, and we run the app:
+Next, we instantiate an object of our TutorialApp class in the __main__ of the application, and we run the app:

     if __name__ == __main__
-        app = CRUDApp()
+        app = TutorialApp()
         app.run()

 #### ./myrestapi/app.py

-Here, define our CRUDApp object, we will first need some imports:
+Here, define our TutorialApp object, we will first need some imports:

     import asab
     import asab.web